josuemontano/josuemontano.github.io/src/content/blog/2025_08_21_infrastructure_on_a_budget.md

 ## Final thoughts

 Can you really rely on a single server?
 I've done it for the past few years, and I think you might be able to get away with it for a while, too.
-More often than not, it's GDPR, not traffic, that forces to deploy a second server. make sure your setup can be easily reproduced.
-This deployment process is Docker-based, giving us the flexibility to migrate to k8s when (and if) needed.
+More often than not, it's GDPR, not traffic, that forces to deploy a second server.
+Therefore, make sure your setup can be easily reproduced.
+A Docker-based workflow will give you the flexibility to migrate to k8s when (and if) needed.

 > Good architecture lets you defer decisions for as long as possible